Here’s a complete Taroko Gorge itinerary guide to make the most of this beautiful place.

 Note: The shuttle bus stops are slightly different from Hualien – Tianxiang and Tianxiang – Hualien.

 How to Get Around Taroko Gorge

 Again you’ll want to use the shuttle bus.
 I learned from my friend, Nicole’s post to not trying walking between different points of interest.
 You’ll just be walking long distances on roads, and it won’t be very pretty or worth your while.

 Besides the bus, you can get around a few different ways:

 Option #1: Cycling

-If you want to really commit to cycling around the gorge, then you can stop at Xincheng Station to rent a bike.
+If you want to really commit to cycling around the gorge, then you can stop at Xincheng Station to rent a bike or book this cycling tour.
 All in all, it’ll be a 25km ride to Tianxiang and the route is pretty flat from what I remember.
 Of course, that doesn’t include any of the trails if you want to do those.